IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?

-To perform such detailed analyses, we curate a novel multilingual dataset, \textsc{IndicSentEval}, from resources generated by the ``Indian Language Machine Translation'' (ILMT) initiative\footnote{\url{https://tinyurl.com/6hhdcce9}}.
-This dataset contains information about three types of linguistic properties for each Indic language: surface, syntactic and semantic.
+To perform such detailed analyses, we curate a novel multilingual dataset, \textsc{IndicSentEval}, from resources generated by the ``Indian Language Machine Translation'' (ILMT) initiative.
+This dataset contains information about three types of linguistic properties per Indic language: surface, syntactic and semantic.
 To investigate encoding and robustness ability of multilingual models, we design probing tasks for prediction of each property.
-The surface task probes whether the model learns a representation that is predictive of sentence length (SentLen).
-Syntactic tasks test for sensitivity to word order i.e. bigram shift (BShift) and the depth of the syntactic tree (TreeDepth).
+The surface task probes whether the model learns a representation which is predictive of sentence length (SentLen).
+Syntactic tasks test for sensitivity to word order, i.e., bigram shift (BShift) and the depth of the syntactic tree (TreeDepth).
 Semantic tasks check for the subject and the direct object number in the main clause (SubjNum and ObjNum, respectively).
-The tasks mentioned so far have also been discussed in English-focused studies.
-However, morphology of Indic languages is significantly different from that of English, primarily regarding the main verb used in a sentence.
+Tasks mentioned so far were discussed in English focused studies too.
+However, morphology for Indic languages is significantly different from English, primarily in regard to the main verb used in a sentence.
 This prompts us to expand our analysis to encompass three additional semantic probing tasks related to the main verb within the sentence: verb gender (VerbGen), verb number (VerbNum), and verb person (VerbPer).
 Fig.~\ref{fig:conceptualDiagram} shows the conceptual diagram of our study.

-Our work leads to the following surprising results.
-For the English language, our probing analysis of surface, syntactic, and semantic properties reveals that almost all multilingual models demonstrate consistent encoding performance and a similar language hierarchy.
-However, we observe mixed results for Indic languages.Specifically, Indic-specific multilingual models capture the language hierarchy better for Indic languages, while universal models show inconsistent results.
-Intriguingly, universal models broadly exhibit better robustness compared to Indic-specific models, with the most impactful perturbations involving dropping both nouns and verbs, dropping only verbs, or keeping only nouns.